AWS EC2 Troubleshooting

 • Error connecting to your instance: Connection timed out

-• ACL does not allow inbound traffic from and outbound traffic to the public IP address on the proper port
+• Network ACL does not allow inbound traffic from and outbound traffic to the public IP address on the proper port.

-• Private key used to connect does not match with key that corresponds to the key pair selected for the instance during the launch
+• Private key used to connect does not match with the key pair selected for the instance during launch.

-• Appropriate user name for the AMI is not used for e.g. user name for Amazon Linux AMI is ec2-user, Ubuntu AMI is ubuntu, RHEL5 AMI & SUSE Linux can be either root or ec2-user, Fedora AMI can be fedora or ec2-user
+• Appropriate user name for the AMI is not used for e.g. user name for Amazon Linux 2/Amazon Linux 2023 AMI is ec2-user, Ubuntu AMI is ubuntu, RHEL AMI is ec2-user, SUSE Linux is ec2-user, Fedora AMI is fedora or ec2-user, Debian AMI is admin.

 • CPU load on the instance is high; the server may be overloaded.